filterpaper/qmk_userspace/readme.md

 # Layout wrapper macros
 ## Basic layout
 Text-based key map layout (in `keymap.c` format) is supported with the use of preprocessor wrapper macros.
-Create each layer as a macro, save them in `layout.h`, and include this file inside `config.h`.
-Here is an example of a Corne number layer in `layout.h`:
+Create each layer as a macro, save them in `layout.h`, and `#include` this file in `config.h`.
+Here is an example of a Corne number layer in:
 ```c
 #define _NUMB \
     _______, _______, KC_1,    KC_2,    KC_3,    _______,     KC_HOME, KC_PGDN, KC_PGUP, KC_END,  KC_DQUO, _______, \